Edinburgh Award in Community Building

 2. Participate in skills development workshops (14 hours)

-3. Write and submit three short reflective pieces detailing your progress on the Award (5 hours)
+3. Write and submit three short reflective pieces detailing your progress on the Award and complete two peer reviews (5 hours)

 4. Design, organise, promote and run a community building event (28 hours)